triflesoft/django-application-talos/README.md

       * Location factor - somewhere a principal is, for instance IP address.
       * Trust factor - someone who knows a principal, for instance SSL certificate authority.
   2. Privilege - right to perform not model related actions.
 For example, login to admin panel.
   3. Model permission - right to mode of access on any instance of specific model.
 For example select, create, update or delete.
-Has priority over object permission.
+Has priority above object permission.
   4. Object permission - right to mode of access on specific instance of specific model.
 For example select, create, update or delete.
-Has priority under model permission.
+Has priority below model permission.
-  5. Role directory - collection of roles with the same required evidences.
+  5. Role directory - collection of roles with the same required evidence.
       * Role directory may be internal, i.e. entire information is saved in local database, or external, i.e. information is saved externally and is accessed on demand. for example, LDAP directory may be used as external role directory.
       * Role directory may have options assigned.
 List of options defined depends on role directory type.
       * Role directory may have required evidences assigned.
 Principal will be considered member of role from directory, only if all required evidenced were provided during authentication.